Dino-Joe/SkipList/README.md

 - **boolean contains(T data)** ---- Returns true if the SkipList contains *data*.
 Otherwise, returns false.

 - **Node\<T\> get(T data)** ---- Returns a reference to a node in the SkipList that contains *data*.
 If no such node exists, returns null.
 If multiple such nodes exist, returns the leftmost one.

+## Node Constructors
+- **Node<>(int height)** ---- This constructor creates a new node with the specified height, which must be greater than zero.
+All of the node’s next references are initialized to null.

+- **Node<>(T data, int height)** ---- This constructor creates a new node with the specified height, which must be greater than zero, and initializes the node’s value to data.
+All of the node’s next references are initialized to null.

+## Node Methods
+- **T value()** ---- Returns the value stored at this node.

+- **int height()** ---- Returns the height of this node.

+- **Node\<T\> next(int level)** ---- Returns a reference to the next node in the SkipList at this particular level.
+Levels are numbered 0 through (height – 1), from bottom to top.
+If level is less than 0 or greater than (height – 1), returns null.